intelliot/x-address-proposal/src/README.md

 - Eliminates the need for a separate "Destination Tag" field by allowing a single format to represent addresses both with and without tags.
 - Includes a built-in checksum as a form of error-checking to reduce the probability that a typographical error will generate a correct address.

-Furthermore, this new format distinguishes between production (aka mainnet) and test (aka test net or altnet).
+Furthermore, this new format distinguishes between production (aka mainnet) and test (aka test net or altnet); and adds an optional expiration, discussed in the next section.

 ### Motivation for expiration

 Destination tags are 32-bit unsigned integers, so the maximum value is 2^32 - 1, or 4294967295.
 While this is a decent amount of granularity, it is not, for instance, enough to give each human on Earth a unique destination tag.
 Furthermore, we recommend against using sequential tags (i.e., do not auto-increment them) because these are public values permanently recorded in the ledger history and viewable by the world.
-It is best to avoid a direct mapping of user accounts (for example, in an exchange's internal system) to destination tags.
+For privacy, it is best to avoid a direct mapping of user accounts (for example, in an exchange's internal system) to destination tags.
 Also, this potentially reveals other information, such as the service's number of users.

 The best way to use destination tags is to randomly assign them uniquely for each *transaction* (so that even a single user on a given system will make use of many different tags).
 This provides better privacy.
 Save the mapping internally (e.g. "Deposit for destination tag #1234 is designated for user #9876").
 You could even limit the tag to one single use only.
 If an incoming payment has a destination tag that is not mapped to a user, you could send the money back with an error message.

 Used in this way, a popular service could quickly run out of destination tags.
-You can delete the mapping after a day or a week or so if it is unused.
+To avoid this, the service can delete the mapping after some period of time.

-There is a risk that a user will use an address/tag after it has been removed from the system, or the service provider no longer wants any funds to be sent to that destination tag.
+There is a risk that a user will use an address/tag after it has been removed from the system, or after the service provider no longer wants any funds to be sent to that destination tag.
 Thus, an expiring address/tag is useful in many of the cases where destination tags are used.

-### Use cases for expiration

-In many cases, destination tags should not be valid forever.
-Given XRP's fast transaction speed, it should be reasonable to have tags expire in relatively short periods of time.
-When generating an address, randomly assign a new destination tag to the user, as described above.
-Beyond that, some rough guidelines/expectations follow:

-- **Exchanges:**: It is reasonable to have the tag expire in 24-48 hours from generation, and indicate this fact to the user on the deposit page of the site.
-Internally, the exchange can allow some leeway for internal accounting, not deleting/invalidating the tag <-> user mapping for, say, 3-4 days.
-If the exchange wants or needs to transition away from the use of a particular account, expirations provide them with some assurance that users should stop sending to the old account within a few days.
-- **Merchants:**: It is reasonable to have the tag expire shortly after you expect the customer to send the payment.
-For example, if you expect payment in about 2 minutes, you can set the address to expire in 5 minutes.
-Remember that a customer can always request a new address if they fail to make payment in the expected timeframe, and you can (if you choose) simply generate a new X Address for the same account and tag as before, and merely extending the expiration.

-Of course, shorter or longer expirations should be fine as well; it's a convenience trade-off.
-It's not a bad idea to set that an address expires in a year, for example; the account does not actually become invalid or anything.
-It is merely an indicator to the sender that they should check with the receipient (out of band) to make sure there isn't a different address that they would now prefer.

-// TODO: move to FAQ

-Note that expiration is optional, so service providers can always generate addresses that never expire.
-It is only an additional layer of safety, similar to encoding tags in addresses: it eliminates a class of potential mistakes.
-Expirations are for convenience and do not affect anything in the ledger data or transaction data.

-Generally, the rule of thumb is that the expiration should prevent misuse without extra knowledge or effort from users.
+See "[Use cases for expiration](#use-cases-for-expiration)" for an overview of envisioned use cases for expiration.

 ## Limitations

 We are not looking to change the on-ledger format; that is, the new style addresses can't be used for fields where an `AccountID` is expected in the binary format.
 Instead, the packed address will be detected and decoded at higher levels (for example, by the client software, `ripple-lib` or the RPC and WebSocket APIs in `rippled`), verified and then split into distinct fields (e.g. `sfDestination` and `sfDestinationTag`) as appropriate, to assemble the underlying transaction.

-This new address style incorporates the destination tag and a network ID.
-By updating software to understand such packed addresses, we improve the UX, while intelligently unpacking such addresses into their constituent parts for the underlying system.
+This new address style incorporates the destination tag, network ID, and expiration, and a checksum that ensures it has not been accidentally corrupted.
+By updating software to understand such Extended Addresses, we improve the UX, while intelligently unpacking such addresses into their constituent parts for the underlying system.

 #### Limitations of expiration

 The expiration can be enforced by the X address decoder, where an expired address will be detected as "invalid".
 The sender should refuse to send to the expired address, and the user should fetch a new address/tag from the service provider.

-There are no changes to transactions or consensus for this; it will be trivial for advanced users to override the expiration.
+There are no changes to transactions or consensus for expiration support; it will be trivial for advanced users to override the expiration.
 However, it is a very valuable feature to have because defines a specific lifetime for an address/tag pair, sets expectations, and prevents user error.

 ## Options

-Although we have options in developing a new format, including what encoding to use, ideally the resulting addresses will be similar to existing addresses to reduce the likelihood of user confusion as much as possible and, ideally, not require developers to implement a new codec.
+Although we have options in developing a new format, including what encoding to use, ideally the resulting addresses will be similar to existing addresses to reduce the likelihood of user confusion as much as possible.
+Also, it should not require developers to implement a new codec.

 Given this constraint, we need to use Base58 encoding, leaving us with two options: